thierry3000/computer_physics/docs/README.md

 Optimization is one end of the ladder, but there is an other direction, too.
 Assume you are hunting for a runtime error and do not care so much about optimization, but you are more interested in a correct execution.
 Then you should tell the compiler to add additional debugging information with "-g" flag.

-For some reason assume we did something wrong in our hello world example (uncomment the line) and compile again with "-g" flag.
+Assume, for some reason, that we did something wrong in our hello world example (uncomment the line) and compile again with "-g" flag.
 Run the gnu debugger gdb with the name of your binary as argument:

 > gdb your-binary-name